 The latest information from the Administration on Aging indicates that about 13.3 million people 65 and older (29%) live alone.
 Almost half (46%) of all women ages 75 and older live by themselves.
 What’s worrisome is that, as people get older and more vulnerable, their odds of living alone increase.
-Isolation in old age can have many negative effects on loved ones.
+Senior isolation can have many negative effects on loved ones.

 - Physical health issues are most prevalent among elderly who live alone

 - Living alone increases the risk of mortality (no one to notice injuries or illnesses)

 - There is a correlation between loneliness and high blood pressure

 - Lack of social interaction can decrease cognitive function

 - Isolation can contribute to conditions such as depression

 - Seniors in isolation can make poor health decisions like avoiding exercise, meals, and medication

 - There are connections between isolation and senior abuse